praekelt/numi-api/docs/index.rst

 ``project:admin``
 *****************
-  Grants create, archive, read, write and publish access for a given project's dialogues.
+  Grants create, archive, write and publish access for a given project's dialogues.

 .. _permissions-project-read: